SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

 ```

 Here too, some methods show that the error does not decrease even though stricter tolerances are used.
-Interestingly, the `MPRK43I(0.5, 0.75)` is superior to almost all other methods in this comparison.
-Only `Rodas3()` is preferable when higher accuracy is demanded.

 Finally, we compare `MPRK43I(0.5, 0.75)` and `MPRK22(1.0)` to [recommended solvers](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/) of higher order from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 Again, to guarantee positive solutions we select the solver option `isoutofdomain = isnegative`.